ZafeerA123/.Github.io/_posts/2023-08-15-Tools_Plans_Sample copy.md

 ---
-toc: true
+toc: false
 comments: false
 layout: post
 title: Sample Daily Plan
-description: Example Blog!!!
-This shows planning and notes from hacks.
+description: Week 0 plan
 type: plans
 courses: { compsci: {week: 0} }
 ---

-### PBL Unit 1 / Week 0
+### Week 0
-Learning outcome.
-Installing Tools and showing usage of VSCode.
+Learning and installing VSCode.
-- Wednesday - Pick pair share partner, Pick crossover pair, Establish team of four.
-Spend some time talking and getting to know each other, particularly with Computer Science experience and goals.
-You should be matched with someone that has similar experience.
+- Wednesday - Pick pair/partner, get to know partner better, and try to talk particularly with Computer Science experience and goals.
+Talk about what we know, and what we want to know.
+We should have a similar experience level
 - Thursday - Setup Tools on laptop and/or Cloud Computer.
-- Friday - Review and test as a Pair.
-Spend 25 minutes at one keyboard then switch for next 25 minutes.
+- Friday - Work on getting to know what directories do, and how tools work.
+Do this with partner to get first hack ideas for your upcoming blog